-Top things to Do in Darwin Australia All Year Round
+Things To Do in Darwin All Year Round

 The Parap Market, the Rapid Creek Market, and the Nightcliff Market are some of Darwin’s best markets and top places to see.
-You can enjoy taste a selection of local food, enjoy the sights and sounds of the market stalls, and maybe even catch some live music during your visit there.
+You can enjoy tasting a selection of local food, enjoy the sights and sounds of the market stalls, and maybe even catch some live music during your visit.

 This is a hub of activity and entertainment for everyone.
-Stroll along Mitchell Street and stop at some trendy Darwin cafes and bars, browse through Aboriginal art galleries.
-There are also excellent venues for dining out and restaurants with local and international cuisine too.
+Stroll along Mitchell Street and stop at some trendy Darwin cafes and bars, and browse through Aboriginal art galleries.
+There are also excellent venues for dining out and restaurants with local and international cuisine.

 Walk The Botanical Gardens

-If you would like to take a long walk, the Darwin Botanical Gardens are thirty minutes away from the City Centre.
-It is a beautiful, green, and peaceful space that you can enjoy alone or with a group.
+If you want to take a long walk, the Darwin Botanical Gardens are thirty minutes from the City Centre.
+It is a beautiful, green, and peaceful space you can enjoy alone or with a group.
 Mindil Beach is just across the garden.
-You can wind up your day by taking in a beautiful sunset stroll at the beach.
+You can wind up your day by taking a beautiful sunset stroll at the beach.

-You can pay a visit to the Chinese Museum and Temple, a short walk from Darwin City Mall.
+You can visit the Chinese Museum and Temple, a short walk from Darwin City Mall.
 You can view photos that showcase the history of the bombing that took place in Darwin.
 You can also visit the Museum and Art Gallery of the Northern Territory and the Darwin War Museum at East Point.
-There you can learn interesting facts about the city new and ancient arts and history.
+You can learn exciting facts about the city’s new and ancient arts and history there.

 The Bicentennial Park is a beautiful location where you can take in the splendid views of the city.
-It is a place where you can relax and enjoy yourself or take a long walk, whichever suits your fancy.
-Nearing the end of the park is the Acquascene, where you can hand-feed hundreds of fish.
+It is where you can relax and enjoy yourself or take a long walk, whichever suits your fancy.
+Near the park’s end is the Acquascene, where you can hand-feed hundreds of fish.

 Go biking through the East Point Reserve.

 This is a beautiful place to enjoy a bike ride and explore the wild natural locations.
 It is a trendy region with a diverse landscape, a gorgeous sandy beach, and thriving mangroves.
-You can bike from the city centre, past the Marina, and proceed on the bike path along the coast, to reach East Point.
+To reach East Point, you can bike from the city centre, past the Marina, and along the bike path along the coast.